Business Strategy Hub

 Company: TESLA, Inc.

-Subsidiary: SolarCity, Maxwell Technologies, Tesla Grohmann Automation
+Subsidiary: SolarCity, Maxwell Technologies, Tesla Grohmann Automation, Hibar Systems

 CEO: Elon Reeve Musk, since Oct 2008 – Present